sveltejs/svelte/documentation/blog/2024-03-01-whats-new-in-svelte-march-2024.md

 **Libraries, Tools & Components**

+- [PaneForge](https://github.com/svecosystem/paneforge) provides components that make it easy to create resizable panes in your Svelte apps
 - [Svelte UX](https://svelte-ux.techniq.dev/) and [LayerChart](https://www.layerchart.com/) now include theme support via semantic and state classes
 - [Huly Platform](https://github.com/hcengineering/platform) is a robust framework designed to accelerate the development of business applications, such as CRM systems
 - [svelte-marquee](https://github.com/selemondev/svelte-marquee) is a beautiful marquee component for Svelte